cjihrig/semafour/README.md

 Acquires the semaphore synchronously.
 The wait operation is performed on the main thread, and will block the event loop until the semaphore is acquired.
 Throws if an error occurs.

+### `Semafour.prototype.tryWait()`

+  - Arguments
+    - `callback(err, acquired)` (function) - Callback function, which takes an error argument, and a boolean that is `true` when the semaphore is acquired, and false otherwise.
+  - Returns
+    - Nothing

+Tries to acquire the semaphore asynchronously.
+The tryWait operation is performed on the main thread.
+Calls the provided callback with the results of the lock acquisition, and errors, if any.

+### `Semafour.prototype.tryWaitSync()`

+  - Arguments
+    - None
+  - Returns
+    - A boolean that is true if the semaphore was acquired, and false otherwise.

+Tries to acquire the semaphore synchronously.
+The tryWait operation is performed on the main thread.
+Throws if an error occurs.

 ### `Semafour.prototype.unlink(callback)`

   - Arguments